Thursday, July 14, 2022

 Listening song: Peacemaker

 by Maire Brennan on her album, Whisper to the Wild Water (pictured at right).
-This is particularly good if played as a background to a series of images portraying war, anger, fighting etc as an introduction to the Timothy reading.
+This is particularly good if played as a background to a series of images portraying war, anger,

 By CeCe Winnans on her album, Alabaster Box (pictured at left).
 This goes well with the Jeremiah reading, particularly Jeremiah 8:18.